siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-cybersecurity-for-e-commerce-protecting-online-transactions.md

 For online businesses, maintaining robust cybersecurity is essential to protect not only their assets but also their customers' sensitive information.
-In this blog post, we will explore the importance of cybersecurity for e-commerce, common threats that online stores face, and best practices to safeguard online transactions.
+In this article, we will explore the importance of cybersecurity for e-commerce, common threats that online stores face, and best practices to safeguard online transactions.
 ## The Importance of Cybersecurity in E-commerce